A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Literature Review

 According to physical restrictions, retrieval specifications, and the capacity of handling equipment, there exist four major features in defining and formulating a BRP model.
 They are $(\romannumeral1)$ what restrictions are imposed on moves, $(\romannumeral2)$ whether retrieval priorities of blocks are distinct, $(\romannumeral3)$ whether all the blocks are to be retrieved, and $(\romannumeral4)$ whether only one block can be moved at a time.
 We explain them in the following.

-$(\romannumeral1)$ \emph{Restricted vs. Unrestricted}: In practice, the first block in the \textit{current} prioritized retrieval list is often referred to as the \textit{target block}.
+$(\romannumeral1)$ \textit{Restricted vs. Unrestricted}: In practice, the first block in the \textit{current} prioritized retrieval list is often referred to as the \textit{target block}.
 As mentioned, the target block can only be retrieved after blocks piled above it are relocated to other stacks.
 Those necessary relocations are called \textit{forced moves}~\cite{Lehnfeld-2014-EJOR}.
-If only forced moves are allowed to retrieve every block in the list, the BRP is called the restricted one.
+If only forced moves are allowed to retrieve every block in the list, the BRP is {called} the restricted one.
 Otherwise, it is called the unrestricted one.

-$(\romannumeral2)$ \emph{Distinct vs. Duplicate}: If each block is of a distinct priority, the BRP is call the BRP with distinct priorities.
+$(\romannumeral2)$ \textit{Distinct vs. Duplicate}: If each block is of a distinct priority, the BRP is called the BRP with distinct priorities.
 Otherwise, it is called the BRP with duplicate priorities.

-$(\romannumeral3)$ \emph{Complete vs. Incomplete}: If all blocks in one row (i.e., one bay) are to be retrieved, the problem is called the BRP with a complete retrieval.
-Otherwise, it is called the BRP with an incomplete retrieval.
+$(\romannumeral3)$ \textit{Complete vs. Incomplete}: If all blocks in one row (i.e., one bay) are to be retrieved, the problem is called the BRP with the complete retrieval.
+Otherwise, it is called the BRP with the incomplete retrieval.

-$(\romannumeral4)$ \emph{Individual vs. Batch}: If the handling equipment (e.g., a crane or straddle carrier) can move exactly one block at a time, the BRP is called the BRP with individual moves.
+$(\romannumeral4)$ \textit{Individual vs. Batch}: If the handling equipment (e.g., a crane or straddle carrier) can move exactly one block at a time, the BRP is called the BRP with individual moves.
 Otherwise, it is called the BRP with batch moves \cite{Zhang-2016-FSMJ}.
 The latter one is often seen in steel industry.